 Electronic medical records professionals work in hospitals, physicians’ offices, assisted living facilities, treatment centers and a variety of other healthcare settings.
 There may be opportunities to work remotely and EMR professionals who provide consultation or training services may travel as part of their duties.

-The average annual salary for health information and medical records technicians was $37,710 as of May 2013, the BLS reports, with the top 10% earning more than $57,000.
-Salary ranges and employment opportunities are influenced by numerous factors, including an individual’s educational qualifications and work history.
+The average annual salary for health information and medical records technicians was $41,460 as of May 2016, the BLS reports, with the top 10% earning more than $62,840.
+Salary ranges and employment opportunities are influenced by numerous factors, including an individual’s educational qualifications and work history, as well as specific employer and local market conditions.

-To compete for the most desirable jobs, candidates must not only demonstrate solid skills andknowledge but also exhibit the integrity necessary when dealing with sensitive information.
-Additional skills that may be desired include impeccable organizational skills, and the ability to utilize highly developed communication skills.
-Staying current with the technology in the field is also vital to long-term growth and increased opportunity in this field.
+Candidates must not only demonstrate solid skills and knowledge but also exhibit the integrity necessary when dealing with sensitive medical data and personal information.
+Additional attributes sought by employers may include strong organizational skills and highly developed communication skills, both verbal and written.
+Staying current with the fast-changing technology and regulations in the field is also vital to long-term growth and career advancement.

-For students and professionals interested in combining technical skills with a career in a health-related field, job openings in electronic medical records present a diversity of pathways for advancement.
+For students and professionals interested in incorporating their technical expertise into a career in a health-related field, job openings in electronic medical records present a diversity of potential pathways.
 While entering the field with a two-year associate’s degree is possible, a four-year bachelor’s degree may be required to attain advanced job opportunities.
-Some employers, such as hospitals, private healthcare facilities and government agencies, provide tuition assistance programs and advanced in-house training, so time spent researching the best options for growth in this field is highly recommended.
+Some employers, such as hospitals, private healthcare facilities and government agencies, may provide tuition assistance or reimbursement programs, as well as in-house training, so time spent researching options for growth in this field is highly recommended.

 Ongoing education is important in order to keep credentials current and to advance into leadership roles.
 Enrolling in a nationally ranked and regionally accredited university can help students secure a competitive edge by attaining the body of knowledge necessary to pass credentialing exams.